-Even in the United States, where ARTs and infertility support groups are now widely available, men's infertility remains much more stigmatized than women's (Becker 2002), suggesting that male infertility has potentially profound consequences for men's sense of their own masculinity.
+Even in the U.S., where NRTs and infertility support groups are now widely available, men's infertility remains much more stigmatized than women's (Becker, 2002), suggesting that male infertility has potentially profound consequences for men's sense of their own masculinity.
 In an article provocatively titled "The End of the Line: Men's Experiences of Being Unable to Produce a Child," Webb and Daniluk (1999) note that men's feelings of personal inadequacy constituted a major theme during interviews about their infertility.
-According to the authors, "[t]he participants used words and phrases like failure, useless, a dud, inadequate, not a real man, garbage, loser, and defective in reference to their self-perceptions as infertile men-men who were unable to 'give their wife a child'" (15).
-Some men attempted to compensate for their feelings of inadequacy by acting like "super jocks," having affairs with other women or throwing themselves into their work.
-In another study, men reported that their male physicians attempted to "smooth troubled waters" by referring to their infertility as "shooting blanks"-language that left men feeling separate and estranged from their somatic experiences (Moynihan 1998).
-In the West, both infertility and its treatment have been reported as resulting for some men in impaired sexual functioning and dissatisfaction, marital communication and adjustment problems, interpersonal relationship difficulties, and emotional and psychological distress (Abbey, Andrews, and Halman 1991; Daniluk 1988; Greil 1997; Greil, Porter, and Leitko 1990; Nachtigall, Becker, and Wozny 1992; van Balen and Trimbos-Kemper 1994).
+According to the authors, "[t]he participants used words and phrases like failure, useless, a dud, inadequate, not a real man, garbage, loser, and defective in reference to their self-perceptions as infertile men-men who were unable to 'give their wife a child'" (p.
+15).
+Some men, furthermore, attempted to compensate for their feelings of inadequacy by acting like "super jocks," having affairs with other women, or throwing themselves into their work.
+In another study, men reported that their male physicians attempted to "smooth troubled waters" by referring to their infertility as "shooting blanks"-language that left men feeling separate and estranged from their somatic experiences (Moynihan, 1998).
+Both infertility and its treatment have been reported in the West to result for some men in impaired sexual functioning and dissatisfaction, marital communication and adjustment problems, interpersonal relationship difficulties, and emotional and psychological distress (Abbey, Andrews, & Halman, 1991; Daniluk, 1988; Greil, 1997; Greil, Porter, & Leitko, 1990; Nachtigall, Becker, & Wozny, 1992; van Balen & Trimbos-Kemper, 1994).

-Relatively little is understood about what happens to men (including infertile men using ARTs) who are able to father a child but whose partners experience a pregnancy loss through spontaneous abortion, stillbirth, or neonatal death.
-Findings from investigation of miscarriage in Western countries (Cecil 1996; Miron and Chapman 1994; Murphy 1998; Puddifoot and Johnson 1997) suggest that men are caught in a double bind.
-On the one hand, they feel the need to avoid showing emotion so they can support their partners through the physically difficult experience of pregnancy loss, including delivery of a dead or dying child; on the other hand, they experience similar emotions of the grief and loss experienced by their female partners.
-This is perhaps especially true as biomedical technologies, such as prenatal sonograms, have changed men's expectations of paternal bonding to unborn children (Morgan and Michaels 1999).
-Research clearly suggests that men's feelings about miscarriage and stillbirth are influenced by fetal-imaging techniques.
-In interviews with American couples who experienced a spontaneous abortion, Layne (1992, 1999) found that fetal imaging affected the personhood status men assigned to a fetus and provided, for both men and women, a previously unavailable mode of knowing about a fetus.
+Relatively little is understood about what happens to men (including NRT-using infertile men) who are able to father a child, but whose wives experience a pregnancy loss through spontaneous abortion, stillbirth, or neonatal death.
+Findings from investigation of miscarriage in Western countries (Cecil, 1996; Miron & Chapman, 1994; Murphy, 1998; Puddifoot & Johnson, 1997) suggest that men are caught in a double bind: On the one hand, they feel the need to avoid showing emotion so that they can support their partners through the physically difficult experience of pregnancy loss, including delivery of a dead or dying child.
+At the same time, they experience similar emotions of grief and loss also experienced by their female partners.
+This is perhaps especially true as biomedical technologies, such as prenatal sonograms, have changed men's expectations of paternal bonding to unborn children (Morgan & Michaels, 1999).
+Research clearly suggests that men's feelings about miscarriage and stillbirth are influenced by fetal imaging techniques.
+In interviews with American couples who experienced a spontaneous abortion, Layne (1992, 1999) found that fetal imaging affected the personhood status men assigned to a fetus and provided a previously unavailable mode of knowing about a fetus for both women and men.
 Couples who had used fetal imaging prior to a pregnancy loss often reverted to religious belief systems as a way of making sense of the reproductive tragedy.
 Thus, sonogram images provided pictures of "angels" who had returned to heaven.
-Such studies exhibit how men's relationships with their own experiences of reproduction are mediated not only by their physical separation from pregnancy, but also by numerous systems of meaning-material, medical, and moral in nature-that may be artfully interwoven or ultimately contradict one another.
+Such studies exhibit how men's relationship with their own experiences of reproduction are mediated not only by their physical separation from pregnancy, but also by numerous systems of meaning-material, medical, and moral in naturethat may be artfully interwoven or that may ultimately contradict one another.